Tencent/xLua/Assets/XLua/Doc/Hotfix_EN.md

 Like other configurations, there are two methods:

-1. Add Hotfix flag directly in the type;

-2. Configure a list in the static field or property of a static type.
+Configure a list in the static field or property of a static type.
 Properties can be used to implement more complex configurations, such as whitelisting based on Namespace.

 ~~~csharp
 public static class HotfixCfg